WaterFutures/water-futures-battle/docs/problem/system-description/municipalities.md

 | > 60         | E     | [55, inf)                                      |

 Each class is associated with a distribution of NRW demands, from which we sample to generate the volumetric NRW demand.
-Notably, the NRW demand is different for each class -- i.e., older systems suffer from more leaks and therefore have a higher NRW demand.
+Notably, the NRW demand is different for each class, i.e., older systems suffer from more leaks and therefore have a higher NRW demand.
 The distribution of NRW demands per class and km of pipes is illustrated in the following figure.

 ![Non-revenue water demand per class](../../assets/img/leak_demand.png)